 - Reduces fever

-- Helps make mucus thin to enable you to easily cough it out
+- It helps make mucus thin to enable you to cough it out easily

 How often should I take DayQuil?
-Recommended dosage for DayQuil
+The recommended dosage for DayQuil

 LiquiCaps are the capsule versions of DayQuil, meaning these contain liquid inside.